-Looking to 2025, we can expect the world to become more chaotic, as the rise of powerful nationalist leaders changes the world order and increases geopolitical and economic uncertainty.
-Whatever happens, humanity is going through change and transition.
-Let’s hope 2025 brings greater peace and stability and that we collectively re-assess how we live on this beautiful, but fragile planet.
-In this context, it is useful to experience compassion as expanding circles of care, kindness, and understanding that begin with yourself, then your family, community, and country, and then to all people and living creatures, nature, the environment, to encompass the whole of the living planet we call home.
+In this context, it is helpful to experience compassion as an expanding circle of care, kindness, and understanding that begins with yourself, your family, community, and country, and then extends to all people and living creatures, nature, and the environment, encompassing the whole of the living planet we call home.

-Although the culture many of us grew up in taught us that we’ll only succeed by being hard on ourselves, the reverse is true.
+Although the culture many of us grew up in taught us that we’ll only succeed by being hard on ourselves, the reverse is actually true.
 Self-criticism erodes our self-worth and increases anxiety, anger, and low mood.
-Leading a good-enough, rather than a perfect life means practicing self-compassion.
-It also means realising that in the Western world, we are embedded in a biased culture that encourages competition and challenges our self-worth, so that we become compliant consumers.
-Recent research on people who developed greater self-compassion found that they performed better at tasks and were generally a lot happier.
+Leading a good-enough, rather than a perfect life, means practising self-compassion.
+It also means realising that, in the Western World, we are embedded in a biased culture that encourages competition and challenges our self-worth, thereby making us compliant consumers.
+Recent research on people who developed greater self-compassion found that they performed better on tasks and were generally much happier.

 So, here are some tips on bringing self-compassion and kindness into your year: